 Over 68.5 million people have been forcefully displaced worldwide as a result of persecution, conflict, violence or human rights violations.
 Close to 40 percent originate from the Arab region which continues to pose overwhelming challenges, with multiple and complex emergency situations on an unprecedented scale.
 The humanitarian and refugee crisis in Syria remains the largest in the world after more than 8 years of conflict.
 More than 5.6 million have fled the country as refugees, and another 6.2 million people are displaced within Syria.
 Elsewhere, violence and instability in countries such as Iraq, Libya and Yemen have triggered waves of displacement.
-A tragic by-product of ongoing conflicts in the region that has a disproportionately young population with over 50 per cent of the population under 18, is a what many are calling a “lost generation” of unschooled, psychologically traumatised children.
+A tragic by-product of ongoing conflicts in the region that has a disproportionately young population with over 50 per cent under 18, is what many are calling a “lost generation” of unschooled, psychologically traumatised children.
 Carsten Hansen, Middle East Regional Director at the Norwegian Refugee Council (NRC), told Majalla that there is a “very clear and present danger of losing an entire generation of children wherever there is conflict - be it Syria, Yemen, Palestine, Iraq or elsewhere.”

 Children are born into situations beyond their control, yet they bear the brunt of war, destruction, displacement, and social and economic turmoil, and they will continue to pay the price for these conflicts.
 The long-term impacts on the future of the region's youth who may not remember a time before brutal war, and thus the region itself, are huge, devastating and unpredictable.

 THE TRAUMA OF WAR